HimesGroup/BMIN503_Final_Project/README.md

 ## BMIN503 Final Project: Predicting SARS-CoV-2 Cases in the Delaware Valley Region

-This repository contains filed related to the final project for BMIN503.
+This repository contains files related to the final project for BMIN503.
 The project uses publicly available data from the CDC and Google to predict SARS-CoV-2 cases in the following U.S. counties:
 1. Bucks County, PA
 2. Chester County, PA
 3. Delaware County, PA